Officially out now: The TypeDB 3.0 Roadmap

 Preventing duplication

-If care is not taken, data can easily end up being duplicated during bulk loading, especially if the source of the data is not properly cleaned.
-Let’s consider the following JSON object describing a book, which we’d like to insert into a bookstore database.
+When bulk loading data to a database, data can easily end up being duplicated if the source of the data is not properly cleaned.
+Let’s consider the following JSON object describing a book, which we’d like to insert into a bookstore database, likely one of thousands of similar books.

 {